 The landlord files a Petition with the district or housing court of the county where the rental unit is located.
-The court clerk gives the landlord a court date, time, and place, which is included on the Notice of Petition.
+The court clerk gives the landlord a court date, time, and place, which is included in the Notice of Petition.
 The court date must be between 10 and 17 after the tenant is served with these documents.

-Step 4: Serves the tenant with the Notice of Petition and Eviction Petition
+Step 4: Serves the Tenant With the Notice of Petition and Eviction Petition

-Step 5: Wait for tenant to provide an answer
+Step 5: Wait for Tenant to Provide an Answer

 The tenant can contest the statements in the petition and state their defense.
-For instance, a valid defense could be that the tenant paid rent after the eviction process began and it was accepted, or the landlord asked for additional damages not permitted by New York law.
+For instance, a valid defense could be that the tenant paid rent after the eviction process began and was accepted, or the landlord asked for additional damages not permitted by New York law.

-Step 6: Attend the court hearing
+Step 6: Attend the Court Hearing

-Step 7: Await a judgment and warrant for eviction
+Step 7: Await a Judgment and Warrant for Eviction

-Step 8: Proceed with the eviction
+Step 8: Proceed With the Eviction